Interconnect FoxIDs with OpenID Connect

 The client is a confidential client using Authorization Code Flow and PKCE.

-- Specify client name in down-party name.
+- Specify client name in application registration name.

-- Select allowed up-parties.
+- Select allowed authentication methods.
 E.g.

 login